nmsa/tma-framework-p/README.md

-# Plan Component @ TMA Framework
+# Planning Component @ TMA Framework

+> TBC: needs figure?

+The `TMA_Planning` is responsible for analyzing the measurements calculated by `TMA_Analyze`.
+All the scores that need to be consumed by `TMA_Planning` and will enqueued by `TMA_Analyze` on the `planning` topic.
+The `TMA_Planning` is responsible for executing the verification of the predefined rules.
+For each rule that is not respected, one mor more adaptations will be generated, which will be gathererd in a set of adaptations.

+The next step is to consolidate this set of adaptations in a "adaptation plan" by dealing with conflicting rules and priorities.
+In practice, this consolidated "adaptation plan" is optimized to allow the system to recover the desired levels of trustworthiness.

-The `TMA_Plan` is responsible for analyzing the measurements calculated by `TMA_Analyze`.
-All the scores that need to be consumed by `TMA_Plan` and will be on the `planning` topic.
-If there are adaptations that need to be performed, they will be added to a queue to be executed by `TMA_Execute`.
-The component is responsible for executing the verification rules that will be consolidated in a an "adaptation plan" to achieve the required goals, or to recover the desired levels of trustworthiness.
+The resulting "adaptation plan", containing the adaptations that need to be performed, will be added to a queue to be executed by `TMA_Execute`, and will also be stored in the `TMA_Knowledge` for future reference.

+> TBD: discuss plan structure better?

 Each adaptation is added as a message to a queue.
 Each message should contain the following attributes: